Shazinho10/Pix2Pix-Pytorch-Implementation/README.md

 ## Pix-to-Pix Model Implementation (From Scratch)

-This instantiation involves the utilization of the renowned Pix2Pix paper from Berkeley AI Research (BAIR), implemented through the PyTorch framework.
+This instantiation involves the utilization of the renowned Pix2Pix paper from Berkeley AI Research (BAIR) (https://arxiv.org/abs/1611.07004), implemented through the PyTorch framework.
 ## Training Details
 This model has undergone training using grayscale input images, generating corresponding colorized output images.
 It is essential to evaluate the model's performance on a broader spectrum of image data.